Dr. Raymond Green, Dean

 - Meet admission requirements.

-- Complete 30 hours of field based experience in a Texas Education Agency recognized classroom prior to internship.
+- Complete 30 hours of field based experience in a Texas Education Agency recognized classroom prior to teaching assignment.

-- Complete a successful internship in a Texas Education Agency recognized school through one of two options: Option 1 - One year paid internship as the teacher of record or Option 2 - one semester as an unpaid clinical/student teacher.
+- Complete a successful supervised teaching assignment in a Texas Education Agency recognized school through one of two options: Option 1 - One year paid internship as the teacher of record or Option 2 - one semester (16 weeks) as an unpaid clinical/student teacher.
 If at any time the student resigns or is dismissed from employment, the student will be dismissed from the program.
+Pay required fees based on type of teaching assignment.

 - Comply with the Texas Teacher Code of Conduct, The Code of Ethics, and exhibit professional behavior at all times.